Areas of Specialty:

 - "I Would Refuse to be a God if it were Offered to Me: Archangels and Existentialism in The Good Place."
 North American Sartre Society, 24th Meeting, University of Mary Washington, October 2018.
 Session included show creator Michael Schur.

-- "Health Care as Group Praxis: An Existentialist Approach to Curing and Healing," Molloy College Faculty Research Day, May 3, 2018.
+- "Health Care as Group Praxis: An Existentialist Approach to Curing and Healing," Molloy University Faculty Research Day, May 3, 2018.

 - "Sartre and Moral Invention: Courage, Freedom and Transformation," North American Sartre Society, 23rd meeting, University of Laverne, November 2017.